ibm-cloud-docs/appid/istio.md

 ### Troubleshooting: Logging
 {: #istio-logging}

 By default, logs are styled as JSON and provided at an `info` visibility level to provide for ease of integration with external logging systems.
 To update the logging configuration, you can use the Helm chart.
 Supported logging levels include range [-1, 7] as shown in Zap core.
-For more information about the levels, see the [Zap core documentation](https://godoc.org/go.uber.org/zap/zapcore#Level).
+For more information about the levels, see the [Zap core documentation](https://godoc.org/go.uber.org/zap/zapcore#Level){: external}.

-When you're manually viewing JSON logs, you might want to tail the logs and "pretty print" them by using [`jq`](https://brewinstall.org/install-jq-on-mac-with-brew/).
+When you're manually viewing JSON logs, you might want to tail the logs and "pretty print" them by using [`jq`](https://brewinstall.org/install-jq-on-mac-with-brew/){: external}.
 {: note}

 **Adapter**